A

 a dog show

-coat out well with water and diluted conditioner at least 3 days before
+well with water and diluted conditioner at least 3 days before the show.

-the show.
-The night before the show, rinse coat out well with cool water, and
+The night before the show, rinse coat out well with cool water, and let

-let dry.
+dry.
 Trim eyebrows, muzzle and any long whiskers around their face.
+Trim

 only the very tip of the hair on the tail.